-“Paul Newman was marvelous.
-I thought he was one of the best actors I’ve worked with,” said director Robert Wise.
+Director Robert Wise said, “Paul Newman was marvelous.
+I thought he was one of the best actors I’ve worked with."

 1. Another actor was cast first.

-James Dean was originally to play the lead in the film.
-However, after his death, Paul Newman replaced him.
-Interestingly, Newman also allegedly replaced Dean in The Battler.
-Newman had been friends with Dean and even went on motorcycle rides with the iconic rebel.
+James Dean was originally cast to play the lead.
+However, after his tragic death, Paul Newman replaced him.
+Interestingly, Newman and Dean were friends and even went on motorcycle rides together.

 2. Newman studied up.

 Since the film is based on Rocky Graziano’s autobiography, Newman studied the boxing legend to understand his mannerisms.
 “I didn’t try to imitate him.
 I tried to find a balance between him and me… I tried to play a Graziano, not the Graziano.”
 He also made sure to hit the gym regularly and even spar with other fighters.
 “Just don’t hit the face, guys,” he’d tell them.

 3. It was the second “fight” picture for Wise.

 Director Robert Wise had recently finished The Set-Up starring Robert Ryan, when he was offered Somebody Up There Likes Me.
 Wise chose to film on location in New York -- something which was still rare at the time -- in order to capture the right feel for the movie.
 He also cut the scenes in such a way so that they mimicked the fast-paced character of Rocky Graziano.

 Wise saw Steve McQueen while shooting in New York.
 While he wasn't known as the king of cool yet, he had the attitude.
 Wise recalled, “I liked the kind of cocky guy.
 I was really quite impressed with him.
 He had that magic for the screen.”
 Wise and McQueen worked together again for The Sand Pebbles ten years later.